 - i.
 There is a charge for visitor permits.

 - ii.
 These must be obtained from the Parking Office in advance.

 3.6 Any physically handicapped person may apply to the Parking Persons Permit Office for a special permit.
 A statement from a Medical Doctor may be required verifying the degree of disability and the length of time for which it is expected the disability will last.

-3.7 If a permit becomes lost/damaged, return to the Parking Office for a Permit Replacement.
-Replacement Cost is $31.88 plus any applicable taxes.
+3.7 If a permit becomes lost/damaged, you can purchase a replacement for $32.00 plus any applicable taxes.